 Ferdinand waited for the next shelling from December 1 to December 14, 1943 at a training ground in Kubinka near Moscow.
 The first in the armored vehicle was tested the RPG-6, the latest cumulative anti-tank grenade at that time, which confidently pierced any armor in the side projection.
 Next was a 45 mm tank 20-K cannon, reliably hitting the side with a projectile from 100-200 meters.
 The British "Churchill" with a 57-mm QF cannon with a sub-caliber projectile hit the side of the German self-propelled guns at a distance of 0,5 km, and with an ordinary armor-piercing one - only from 300 meters.
 M4A2 "Sherman" with armor-piercing shells of a 75-mm gun left only dents on the sides and was only able to hit armor from 500 meters only twice.
-Domestic F-34 caliber 76 mm has never been able to cope with the side armor of a German car.
+The domestic F-34 caliber 76 mm has never been able to cope with the side armor of a German car.
 They decided to get to the frontal armor of the Hitler monster only with a 122-mm D-25 gun, and the fire was fired exclusively from 1400 meters.
 Bottom line: neither the forehead of Fedinand nor the sides succumbed - only minor chips on the inner surface of the armor and bulging.
 As a result, the concrete piercing shell of the ML-1 howitzer gun ML-152 broke a Porsche armored vehicle from a distance of 20 km.
 The hole gaped rather big - 220x230 mm.
 An armor-piercing projectile of the same gun finally hit the forehead of Ferdinand from a distance of 1200 meters.
 Domestic testers, obviously, got into a rage and decided to bring the captured Panther to the shooting of a self-propelled gun - they walked it nearby at the training ground.
-KwK 42, although it had remarkable ballistics, it was obviously not enough 75 mm to defeat Ferdinand's forehead (it was possible to break through it point-blank from 100 meters).
-A caliber projectile from the Panther confidently hit the side of its heavy counterpart from a distance of 900 meters, but a simple armor-piercing shell - from only 100-200.
-Naturally, the Panther fired back from the Ferdinand 88-mm StuK 43 gun.
+KwK 42, although it had remarkable ballistics, but 75 mm was obviously not enough for defeating the Ferdinand's forehead (it was possible to break through it point-blank from 100 meters).
+The caliber projectile from the Panther confidently hit the board of its heavy counterpart from a distance of 900 meters, but a simple armor-piercing shell from just 100-200.
+Naturally, the Panther was fired back from the Ferdinand 88-mm StuK 43 gun.
 As a result, the inclined frontal armored plates of the German tank were reliably hit from 600 meters.

 December 1943 Cuban.
 Source: warspot.ru